Mentorship Programs

 They know their north star

-Like any successful L&D program, mentoring programs require clear goals and expected outcomes before starting an initiative.
+Like any successful L&D program, a workplace mentoring program requires clear goals and expected outcomes before starting an initiative.

-Mentorship programs that define their “north star” always do better than those that start a mentoring program because “it’s good for culture.”
+Workplace mentoring activities that define their “north star” always do better than those that start a mentoring program because of vague or anecdotal reasons.

 These programs lack a backbone, as Wend Axelrod, mentorship expert and author of 10 Steps To Successful Mentoring, says (more from Wendy below—her insights are invaluable).

-With a specific goal in mind, it's easier to design and implement a program that not only provides value to the organization but also meets the needs of all stakeholders.
+With specific mentorship goals in mind, it's easier to design and implement a program that not only provides value to the organization but also meets the needs of all stakeholders.

 A north star can include goals like: